sc-voice/sc-voice_net/content/study/settings.md

 **General**
 - Select your theme
 - Select the maximum number of search results
-- Turn GDPR notice on or off
+- Show or hide tutorials

 **Languages**
 - Select website language, translation language, and translator